BD-IATI/bd-iati.github.io/_development/sprint-3.md

 I think it probably makes sense to just use the element name (e.g. `title`) as the name of the field.
 I can't see a reason why we would want any more granular controls than that.

 The interface should read from this preferences table when loading the interface, and display the user's previous choices.
+This means that in future, when new projects are published in their IATI data, they can choose to import them easily using the same set of preferences that they previously stated.

 [see mockup, tab "6.
 Set import preferences"](http://test.brough.io/bd/sprint3.htm)